CSUEB-CS401-02-SP25-Group-Project-1/parking-garage-system/design/Design_Document.md

 - Represents an employee's actions on the server side, separate from the `EmployeeGUI` which sends commands over the network via `Message` packets
 - Similar to the `Customer` class, the `Employee` class does not handle outgoing messages directly; instead, the `Server` calls its methods and returns the result to the `EmployeeGUI` as a `Message` packet over the network
 - Authenticates employee logins based on their plaintext credentials (`username` and `password`)
-- Once an employee successfully logs in, the `isOnline` flag gets set to `true`, preventing multiple logins of the same user account at the same time
-- After an employee logs out, `isOnline` gets set to `false`, reallowing logins from that user account
 - Each employee has a unique string ID (e.g., "EM0", "EM1") generated on initialization
 - Inherits from the `User` class and, thus, becomes associated with a specific `Garage` upon initialization
 - Provides a method to override a ticket's fee, based on a given ticket ID and new fee amount